satriagitu/chat-apps/docs/README.md

 ## Fitur

-- **Pengguna**: Manage users with endpoints for creating and retrieving user information.
+- **User**: Manage users with endpoints for creating and retrieving user information.
-- **Notifikasi**: Send and retrieve notifications for users.
+- **Notification**: Send and retrieve notifications for users.
-- **Pesan**: Send and retrieve messages within conversations.
+- **Message**: Send and retrieve messages within conversations.
 - **File**: Upload and retrieve files.
-- **Percakapan**: Create and retrieve conversations.
+- **Conversations**: Create and retrieve conversations.
-- **Antrian Tugas**: Process broadcast notifications using RabbitMQ.
+- **Queue Task**: Process broadcast notifications using RabbitMQ.

 ## Prasyarat
 Install: